The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Yak and Yeti

-Operating out of the restaurant’s Arvada location, Yak and Yeti’s standalone seven-barrel brewhouse, Spice Trade Brewing, produces a variety of beer flavors with a focus on authentic South Asian flavors.
-The Indo-Nepalese fusion franchise serves pours like the Indian-inspired Chai Milk Stout, a malt beer blended with a variety of Indian spices, as well as a delicious, Indian-inspired honey and ginger house soda.
+Yak and Yeti sources beers from Spice Trade Brewing, a brewery that operated out of the Indo-Nepalese fusion franchise’s Arvada location before moving into its own brewpub in 2020.
+If you head to any of Yak and Yeti’s six Colorado outposts, we recommend trying Spice Trade’s Chai Milk Stout, a malt beer blended with a variety of Indian spices, as well as a delicious, Indian-inspired honey and ginger house soda.
 Sweet and earthy, this lightly carbonated South Asian mixer makes a cameo in a number of Yak and Yeti’s beverage options, from the Kachumber Cooler made with Montanya Oro rum, lime, and cucumber, or the Elderflower Pear, a marriage of local Breckenridge Distillery pear vodka and elderflower liqueur (the plant is a staple of South Asian traditional medicine).
 Various locations

 Read More: the Best Indian Food in Denver